 Simply jump on Sur la Table’s website and take your pick from dozens of classes featuring individual meals, courses, global cuisines, and kitchen techniques.
 A comprehensive calendar shows you exactly when each class is offered, with clear-cut pricing measured either per household or per “seat.”
 (Classes start at about $29 per household.)
 You can browse courses that teach cooking basics like making the perfect steak or a classic daiquiri, or opt for more advanced skills like how to hand-press your own dumplings or pipe buttercream onto cupcakes.

 Sur la Table’s virtual classes take place live via Zoom and are taught by professional chefs with years of experience (and sometimes even by celebrity chefs, such as Emeril Lagasse).
+There are also private lessons available.
 However, some instructors don’t have bios on the website, which may be a drawback if you prefer a lot of background.
 Also, when taking classes as a couple, be prepared to do a little math to halve some recipes—or prepare for leftovers.
 Most recipes serve four to six.

 Why We Chose It: With Udemy’s hundreds of cooking classes, you and your partner can hone your kitchen expertise for just a few dollars.